dan-leo/masters/thesis/v8/1_intro.md

 * Under 10 second transmission acknowledgement for latency-tolerant applications
 * \+ 20 dB improvement over 2G/GPRS via enhanced coverage levels (ECL).

+* why it came about?
+* why it is useful to look at?

 ## Problem Statement {#probstat}

 NB-IoT (LTE Cat-NB) is a competitive alternative to LoRaWAN, SigFox and other LPWANs, yet it does not have strong uptake in South Africa yet.
 As opposed to alternatives, it offers energy efficient bidirectionality using extended discrete periodic reception, yet variation in transmission energy and latency can affect battery lifetime drastically.
 Uptake is limited by the stasis between application developers requiring network coverage and cellular service providers require consumer and enterprise demand or a business case before rolling out national network coverage.
 Finally, although there is a great deal of theoretical analysis and simulations in research, the lack of empirical evidence may be contributing to a general uncertainty in the standing of the technology with respect to alternatives and thus a slower adoption.
 This thesis aims to bridge that divide by evaluating NB-IoT's performance empirically using a set of metrics and estimate optimal use.